-" Fieldwork I: Pediatric Process in Fieldwork AND Fieldwork I: Psychosocial Group Process occur in the summer semester of the second year.
-The student's fieldwork experiences will be ongoing though the summer semester and will include clinical experiences through the community.
-The student will actively participate in occupational therapy clinical situations to develop professional and clinical skills as well as understanding of clinical settings.

-" Fieldwork I: Adult Physical Dysfunction occurs prior to beginning classes in the spring semester of the second year.
-The student actively participates in occupational therapy as it is practiced in a physical disabilities setting for a total of 80 hours.

-" Fieldwork II 1: This full-time fieldwork experience typically begins in May of the third year.
+- " Fieldwork I: Pediatric Process in Fieldwork AND Fieldwork I: Psychosocial Group Process occur in the summer semester of the second year.
+The student will actively participate in active learning experiences within the community to develop professional and therapeutic skills. - " Fieldwork I: Adult Physical Dysfunction occurs prior to beginning classes in the spring semester of the second year.
+The student actively participates in occupational therapy as it is practiced in a physical disabilities setting for a total of 80 hours. - " Fieldwork II 1: This full-time fieldwork experience typically begins in May of the third year.
 The student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
-The student has the opportunity to develop advanced competencies beyond entry-level where applicable.

-" Fieldwork II 2: This full-time fieldwork experience typically begins in September of the third year.
+The student has the opportunity to develop advanced competencies beyond entry-level where applicable. - " Fieldwork II 2: This full-time fieldwork experience typically begins in September of the third year.
 The student integrates client evaluation and intervention planning/implementation skills and develops entry-level competency in essential skills.
 The student has the opportunity to develop advanced competencies beyond entry-level where applicable.

 Clinical facilities that have occupational therapy clinical education agreements with TTUHSC may be used for Fieldwork sites.
-The M.O.T.
-Academic Fieldwork Coordinator provides detailed information for selection procedures.
-The student's selection of a Fieldwork site must be approved by the M.O.T.
-Academic Fieldwork Coordinator and/or the Program Director prior to the student enrolling in the applicable Fieldwork courses.
-The M.O.T.
-Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
-The M.O.T.
-Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
-The M.O.T.
-Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
-The M.O.T.
-Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
-The M.O.T.
-Academic Fieldwork coordinator reserves the right not to approve a student's selection of any clinical education site.
-The M.O.T.
-Academic Fieldwork coordinator reserves the right not to approve a student's selection of any clinical education site.
-The M.O.T.
-Academic Fieldwork coordinator may consult with M.O.T. faculty and the M.O.T.
-Program Director in order to determine a Fieldwork placement for any student.
+The MOT Academic Fieldwork Coordinator provides detailed information for selection procedures.
+The student's selection of a Fieldwork site must be approved by the MOT Academic Fieldwork Coordinator and/or the Program Director prior to the student enrolling in the applicable Fieldwork courses.
+The MOT Academic Fieldwork Coordinator reserves the right not to approve a student's selection of any clinical education site.
+The MOT Academic Fieldwork Coordinator may consult with MOT faculty and the MOT Program Director in order to determine a Fieldwork placement for any student.

-As such, the M.O.T.
-Academic Fieldwork Coordinator further reserves the right to place the student at any clinical site determined necessary for successful completion of a student clinical fieldwork experience, or to not allow a student to enroll in a clinical fieldwork experience, for the following reasons:
+As such, the MOT Academic Fieldwork Coordinator further reserves the right to place the student at any clinical site determined necessary for successful completion of a student clinical fieldwork experience, or to not allow a student to enroll in a clinical fieldwork experience, for the following reasons:

-" The student is on Academic Probation.

-" The student has previously displayed behavior resulting in counseling using the Generic Abilities.
+- " The student is on Academic Probation. - " The student has previously displayed behavior resulting in counseling using the Generic Abilities.